Arsham1024/STA_RStuff/README.md

 # STA_RStuff
-This is going to be a repo dedicated to "STA 2260 Probability and Statistics for CS" This class uses R as its main language I did not create these assignments!
+This is going to be a repo dedicated to "STA 2260 Probability and Statistics for CS" This class uses R as its main language.
+I did not create these assignments!!